9. The First World War

 So, there’s this arms race and countries are becoming more and more ready to go to war.
 There were diplomatic crises that occurred between 1900 and 1914, over Morocco, over Bosnia.
 There’s the Balkan Wars which meant that by 1914 the Balkans had a much different configuration than they had in 1900.
 There were two Balkan wars between the small Christian powers and the Ottoman Empire, which to begin with had a big chunk of the Balkans in 1900.
 But these two Balkan wars then produced a new configuration of states in the region.
 The Ottomans were nearly thrown out of Europe, and they were left with pretty much what they have today.
 There was a larger Bulgaria with access to the Aegean, and a much larger Serbia which just about doubled in size.
 Thanks to these crises, when the crisis of summer of 1914 breaks out, Serbia was a particular problem.

 At one time in the nineteenth Century, the Austrians actually possessed Lombardi and Venezia and in the course of the unification of Italy, the Italians, mainly with the help of the Germans and then afterwards with the help of Bismarck, took those provinces away from Austria and added them to the united Italy.
 At one time, the Austrians were in charge of the German Confederation, that had been set up in 1815 and in that sense, Austria was a major German power.
 Well, Bismarck in unifying Germany threw the Austrians out of Germany.
 In Belgrade, there are leaders in Serbian society, and there are intellectual leaders who say, “if it’s good for the Italians, if it’s good for the Germans, why can’t it be good for the South Slavs?
 We’ll defeat Austria also and create a Greater Serbia.
 What are you a racist?
 Why can’t the Serbs do it if the Germans and the Italians did it?
-We will create a Greater Serbia or maybe even, with the Serbs over here and the Serbs in Bosnia, or maybe even unite them with the Croats and the Slovenes, and other South Slavs, and create a South Slav state or a ‘Yugoslavia.’”
+We will create a Greater Serbia or maybe even, with the Serbs over here and the Serbs in Bosnia, unite them with the Croats and the Slovenes, and other South Slavs, and create a South Slav state, or a ‘Yugoslavia.’”

 Unfortunately for Europe, a movement such as the pan-Slavic movement—or let’s say the creation of a Yugoslavia—would mean the breakup of the Austro-Hungarian Empire.
 In other words, it would mean the destruction of one of the great powers, which is a very, very serious thing.
-It means the destruction of Austria-Hungary because If the South Slavs are going to secede, then the Czechs and the Slovaks are going to demand something, and the Romanians probably would take advantage too.
+It means the destruction of Austria-Hungary because if the South Slavs are going to secede, then the Czechs and the Slovaks are going to demand something, and the Romanians probably would take advantage too.
 Transylvania is populated to a degree by Hungarians, but mainly by Romanians.
-Pan-Slavism would be the breakup of the Empire and among other things, militarily speaking, it means that the whole Southern flank of Germany is now exposed.
+Pan-Slavism would be the breakup of the Empire and among other things, militarily speaking, it means that the whole southern flank of Germany is now exposed.

 This is the problem of Austria-Hungary in connection with Serbia.
 Well, there was a crisis and the crises were weathered up until the summer of 1914.
 It’s a very dramatic story, a very interesting story.
 I tell part of it in my essay in The Costs of War.
 9